Why Does My Dog Growl When I Take Something Away?

 Start here

-If there is a bite, child exposure, guarding, sudden aggression, pain signs, or a dog who cannot disengage, use management immediately and seek qualified help.
+If there is a bite, child exposure, guarding, sudden aggression, pain signs, or a dog who cannot turn away, make the scene safer immediately and seek qualified help.

 Do not punish warnings.
-Create distance, prevent rehearsal, trade for resources, and rebuild trust with professional support for higher-risk cases.
+Create distance, prevent repeat scenes, trade for resources, and rebuild trust with professional support for higher-risk cases.

 Visit training basicsCommon questions